sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 In this task, you will install and run windows container inside server machine.

-1. After **SEA-SVR1** restarts, use the below PowerShell command again to establish a new PowerShell Remoting session to **SEA-SVR1**.
+1. Wait for sometime until **SEA-SVR1** restarts, use the below PowerShell command again to establish a new PowerShell Remoting session to **SEA-SVR1**.

    ```powershell
     Enter-PSSession -ComputerName SEA-SVR1